return42/sphkerneldoc/linux_src_doc/drivers/gpu/drm/amd/amdgpu/amdgpu_pm_c.rst

 810 mV.
 When you have edited all of the states as needed, write "c" (commit) to the file to commit your changes.
 If you want to reset to the default power levels, write "r" (reset) to the file to reset them.

+< For Vega20 >

+Reading the file will display:

+- minimum and maximum engine clock labeled OD_SCLK

+- maximum memory clock labeled OD_MCLK

+- three <frequency, voltage> points labeled OD_VDDC_CURVE.
+  They can be used to calibrate the sclk voltage curve.

+- a list of valid ranges for sclk, mclk, and voltage curve points labeled OD_RANGE

+To manually adjust these settings:

+- First select manual using power_dpm_force_performance_level

+- For clock frequency setting, enter a new value by writing a string that contains "s/m index clock" to the file.
+The index should be 0 if to set minimum clock.
+And 1 if to set maximum clock.
+E.g., "s 0 500" will update minimum sclk to be 500 MHz.
+  "m 1 800" will update maximum mclk to be 800Mhz.

+  For sclk voltage curve, enter the new values by writing a string that contains "vc point clock voltage" to the file.
+The points are indexed by 0, 1 and 2.
+E.g., "vc 0 300 600" will update point1 with clock set as 300Mhz and voltage as 600mV. "vc 2 1000 1000" will update point3 with clock set as 1000Mhz and voltage 1000mV.

+- When you have edited all of the states as needed, write "c" (commit) to the file to commit your changes

+- If you want to reset to the default power levels, write "r" (reset) to the file to reset them

 .. _`pp_dpm_sclk-pp_dpm_mclk-pp_dpm_pcie`: